wlodarcd-capgemini/awstraining-backend/README.md

     secretKey: dummySecret
 ```

-# Deploying AWS infrastructure
+# Preparation to the deployment
 To deploy infrastructure to your sandbox account please first fork our base repository.
 To do it, go to:
 * https://github.com/Alegres/awstraining-backend

 and click on Fork button and then (+) Create new fork.

-After forking repository to your account, please search for all occurrences of:
+After forking repository to your account, please clone it to your local machine and search for all occurrences of:
 * 467331071075

 This is base AWS account id that we use for the base repository.
 You must replace this with your own account id in all files.

+Push changes to your remote repository.

 Then you should create a new profile in ```C:\Users\YOURUSER\.aws\credentials``` and set credentials to your account:
 ```